Support structures for people with disabilities

 Structures in France

-Authorized spaces per year
+Places authorized per year

-• Guarantee the necessary equipment and fittings.
+• Ensuring the necessary equipment and apparatus are available.

 Main source of funding